RobLMCO/TeamBAM_ETL/README.md

 f) MySQl recreate schema SQL - show create table 'base_location'

 5) BONUS: Flask based API for search by state, command, region, or type
+6) Use PyPDF2 to extract table data from the pdf file